 They are operated just like a regular roller blind.
 They have a control chain running in a loop at one side of the blind, and you tug on either the front or back of it to make the blind move up or down.

 As you do this, the alternating horizontal strips of sheer and opaque fabric criss-cross past each other.
-If you’re adjusting your blinds because the sun is streaming in, this can create quite a funky/funny lighting effect for the duration, and/or can make your kids look like the the stars of an old flickering silent movie, only you know, probably not silent.
+If you’re adjusting your blinds because the sun is streaming in, this can create quite a funky/funny lighting effect for the duration, and/or can make your kids look like the stars of an old flickering silent movie, only you know, probably not silent.

 We’ve collated some day and night blinds reviews from our very first buyers to see what they think, and the main benefits they’ve shared with us include: